 Two UMass Boston students earn $5K Krystle Campbell Scholarships

 Before the event, the marathon team ran through Medford, stopping for a moment outside the Campbell house in tribute.
-Team members were greeted with hugs by Bill Campbell as they arrived at the event.

-The marathon team runs the Boston Marathon every year to raise money for the scholarship fund established in Krystle’s memory.
-Since 2014, UMass Boston has awarded two Krystle Campbell Scholarships every year to female students pursuing business degrees.
+The marathon team runs the Boston Marathon every year to raise money for the scholarship fund established in Krystle's memory.
+Since 2014, UMass Boston has awarded two Krystle Campbell Scholarships every year to female College of Management students pursuing business degrees.
 The scholarship was started by former UMass Trustee Richard Campbell and his wife Barbara.
 Campbell is not related to Krystle, but like her, grew up in Medford and attended UMass Boston.

 This year's scholarship winners say they're proud to carry on the legacy of the former UMass Boston student.

 Rodriguez '21 is a sophomore majoring in accounting in the College of Management at UMass Boston.
 In addition to taking four classes, she works 40-45 hours each week at a grocery store to help with her family's expenses.
 She aspires to be an accountant, and dreams of opening her own firm.
 She will be the first in her family to complete a bachelor's degree.

 "I feel so honored to carry on Krystle's legacy.
 What happened to her was a tragedy, and I know tragedy all too well with my step-dad passing away.
 I feel so honored to carry on her legacy, and I'm excited to finish off strong in this semester."